ashutoshvct/Hosting-dynamic-website-on-AWS/README.md

 # Hosting-dynamic-website-on-AWS

+> If you need any help please contact me on ashutosh.vct@gmail.com

-<b>I will use the following services - EC2, Route 53, CloudFront, RDS and VPC.
+<b>We will use the following services - EC2, Route 53, CloudFront, RDS and VPC.

 We will also use softwares like FileZilla and Mysql Workbench.

+> The scenario: We will move the website hosting to AWS.
+We already have a website and a database.
+We just need to migrate them to AWS.
 </b>

 1. We will now migrate your domain to route 53<b>(Follow these steps from the file called Route53)</b>.